NOAA/National Weather Service's Chief Learning Office United States Department of Commerce

 PCU 4: Provide Fire Weather Products and Services

-Understand the needs of our fire weather partners to ensure we produce timely, high quality, relevant, and clearly defined products and services using pertinent meteorological data, and fire weather forecast tools and techniques.
+Understand the needs of our fire weather partners to ensure we produce timely, high quality, relevant, and clearly defined products and services using pertinent meteorological data and fire weather forecast tools and techniques.
+This includes both routine services and incident-based support.

 Job Task Skills and Knowledge: